 Niland brothers were the real-life inspiration behind Private James Ryan and his brothers.
 But before we discuss that in detail, it is important to note the role another group of brothers had in both the story and the true events that inspired it.

-The Sullivan brothers were World War II who were killed in November, 1942 by Japanese forces while serving together in USS Juneau.
-The five brothers, George, Francis, Joseph, Madison and Albert, wished to serve together on the same ship.
+The Sullivan brothers were World War II heroes who were killed in November 1942 by Japanese forces while serving together in USS Juneau.
+The five brothers, George, Francis, Joseph, Madison, and Albert, wished to serve together on the same ship.

 In response to the deaths, U.S. War Department implemented the “Sole-Surviving Son” policy in 1942, which was designed the protect the sole-surviving family members from military duty.
 This was later known as Directive 1315.15 Special Separation Policies for Survivorship.
 It was due to this policy that one of the four Niland brothers was rescued and sent home which forms the backstory of ‘Saving Private Ryan’.

-The Nilands were four brothers, Preston, Robert, Edward and Fritz who served during the WWII.
-While Preston and Robert had been serving for a while, Edward and Fritz volunteered in November, 1942.
+The Nilands were four brothers, Preston, Robert, Edward, and Fritz who served during WWII.
+While Preston and Robert had been serving for a while, Edward and Fritz volunteered in November 1942.
 Due to the “Sole-Survivor” policy following the deaths of the Sullivan brothers, the four Niland brothers served in separate units.